By Gabriel Andre – Art in Tanzania internship

 as water conservation (bases/pots technique), a short harvesting period, and intercropping and mulching materials.

-Climate-Smart Coffee Farming by Solidaridad is a community-led initiative that trains coffee farmers on climate-smart coffee farming practices such as developing pest-resistant methods, water harvesting/ conservation, short harvesting cycle crops, nursery practices, intercropping and shade coffee management.
+Climate-Smart Coffee Farming by Solidaridad is a community-led initiative that trains coffee farmers on climate-smart coffee farming practices, including developing pest-resistant methods, water harvesting and conservation, short harvesting cycle crops, nursery practices, intercropping, and shade coffee management.

-Water for Livestock (Oikos) is part of the ECOBOMA initiative, a project to build the adaptive capacity of the vulnerable Tanzanian community to cope with the adverse effects of climate change and reduce poverty in rural areas.
+Water for Livestock (Oikos) is part of the ECOBOMA initiative, a project aimed at building the adaptive capacity of vulnerable Tanzanian communities to cope with the adverse effects of climate change and reduce poverty in rural areas.

 Tree Planting & Forest Conservation (Arumeru District Government)